 Understanding Facilities and Administrative (F&A) Costs handout for more information on what is included in F&A costs

-An Indirect Cost Recovery (ICR) split means that, if awarded, a portion of the indirect costs will go to one department and the other portion will go to another or multiple departments.
-There are two main reasons why an ICR split may be needed:
+An Indirect Cost Recovery (ICR) split means that, if awarded, a portion of the earned ICR will be split among two or more units.
+There are two reasons for ICR splits:

-Indirect Cost Waivers are required when, for any reason other than sponsor requirements, a Principal Investigator (PI) would like to request less than full indirect costs in the budget.
+Indirect Cost Waivers/Reductions are required when, for any reason other than sponsor requirements, a Principal Investigator (PI) would like to request less than full indirect costs in the budget.
 See the University’s Waiver Policy for details.
+When the sponsor has a published cap on Indirect Costs no Waiver/Reduction request is necessary.
+Instead, the IDC Addendum will be used to document the situation and the approval from the head of the unit acknowledging the loss of Indirect Costs/F&A for the unit.

 The Office of Industry Collaboration (OIC) was formed in July 2013 in order to enhance partnerships between CU Boulder, industry and business.
 Visit the Office of Industry Collaboration website to learn more about how they can help you collaborate with local, state, national, and international industry and business partners.